HarryLovesCode/Vulkan-API-Book/chap08/chap08.md

 } VkFramebufferCreateInfo;
 ```

-1. We'll fill out `sType` normally.
-2. We'll specify we only need `1` attachment which is our `VkImageView`.
+- `sType` is the type of this structure.
+- `pNext` is `NULL` or a pointer to an extension-specific structure.
+- `flags` is reserved for future use.
+- `renderPass` is a render pass that defines what render passes the framebuffer will be compatible with.
+- `attachmentCount` is the number of attachments.
+- `pAttachments` is an array of `VkImageView` handles, each of which will be used as the corresponding attachment in a render pass instance.
+width, height and layers define the dimensions of the framebuffer.

-3. We'll set the width and height to that of the `swapchainExtent` from earlier:
+We'll set the width and height to that of the `swapchainExtent` from earlier.
+Let's look at the usage:

 ```cpp
 VkFramebufferCreateInfo fbCreateInfo = {};